 9. Do you have lots of trouble staying out of sin?

-10. Do you become jealous over the success of others?
-Do you understand the path we are to take.
+10. Do you become jealous of the success of others?
+Do you understand the path we are to take?
 Jer.
 6:16; Isa.
 58:12

 1. The old path of morality and virtue - Tit.
 2;1-8